fzs1994/NodeJSSendEmail/README.md

 # NodeJSSendEmail
 A very simple example of sending emails using NodeJS, Express and NodeMailer.
-Credits: imrohit.com